zipengliang21/FlaseAlarm/README.md

 - world_init.cpp: added createExplodeds(), createWind(), createWindParticle() to create new entities.
 - tiny_ecs_registry.hpp added three new component, wind, exploded, wind, windParticle

+**View Mask:**
+- Render_system.hpp line 185 and line 186, add variables bool useMask and vec2 playerPos
+- LevelPlay.cpp, line 239, update playerPos in the step function so that it can be used in the render system class.
+Line 1143, inside the restart function, initialize the useMask value to be true.
+Otherwise, in levelSelection, it will be false.
+- Render_system.cpp line 80 - line 106, use useMask as the conditional variable to apply the view mask effect.
+Pass the player location, dark radius, light radius to the textured shader.
+- Texture.fs.glsl, the textured shader, render the view mask effect.
+So, if the fragment is within the light radius, render normally.
+Else if the fragment is outside the dark radius, render it to be dark.
+If the fragment is between light radius and dark radius, render the color from light to dark gradually.

 **User Experience Feedback and Actions**
 **Feedback:**